 Ministry Event Assistants

-Our Women’s Ministry normally has 4 large events for all of our women to enjoy: a Fall Luncheon, the Christmas Dinner, a Spring Event, and our Mother/Daughter/Sister/Friend Luncheon.
-A description and date for each is listed in the WIC Yearbook.
+Our Women’s Ministry normally has 4 large events for all of our women to enjoy: a Fall Event, a Christmas Event, a Spring Event, and our Mother/Daughter/Sister/Friend Luncheon.
 We have need of people who can help us with these events – just extra hands to help set up, serve, or clean up.
 If you would be willing to help occasionally in any of these areas, we’d love to know who you are.

 New Member Hospitality